dkelly255/freshwater-fly-fishing/README.md

 ## Features

+### Generic Features
+- In line with the principles of effective User Experience (UX) I decided to use custom font functionality to aid with the site's presentation.
+After consultation with the options available through fontawesome.com I chose the Ubnutu font to aid readability & help promote a positive emotional experience for the external users of the site
+- I have also adhered to the UX principles in ensuring consistency of presentation, layout & formatting throughout each page of the site, where the user can get accusomted to the consistent way the information is presented & laid out

 ### Navigation Bar
 - The Navigation bar is featured on all four pages of the site, and is identical on each page for consistency and  ease of navigation .
 - It is fully responsive, and includes links to the Home page, Locations, Gallery, and Contact pages